matracy/startup/README.md

 ##### External services
 * Colors randomly set per poll by the Colormind API
 #### Authentication
-* prevent voter fraud by requireing login to vote
+* prevent voter fraud by requiring login to vote
 * provide a way to track past polls
 * provide a way to create new polls
 #### Database data